kimnivore/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Closure is when an inner function has access and is able to reach out and grab a value from an outer function.
+This usually happens when the inner function is unable to find the variable it needs from within it's own private scope.

 2. Study the following code, then answer the questions below.

 ```js